Call4Cloud | MMP-C | Autopilot | Device Preparation

 Cloudy: With a chance of Winget

-This blog will be about the experience I had with the Windows Package Manager AKA Desktop App Installer AKA Winget.
-Until now we only made use of Chocolatey but I was intrigued if Winget could be a good replacement.
-After reading some other blogs and information I decided to test it out myself.
+This blog will be about my experiences with the Windows Package Manager, also known as Desktop App Installer, or Winget.
+Until now, we have only used Chocolatey, but I was intrigued to see if Winget could be a good replacement.
+After reading some other blogs and information, I decided to test it out myself.

 1. Background Information

 Just like Chocolatey, Winget is a tool to manage packages (Package Manager) on your device.
-This utility gives you the possibility to automate the whole process of installing/removing/upgrading (updating) packages (software) on the device.
+This utility allows you to automate the whole process of installing/removing/upgrading (updating) packages (software) on the device.

-Just with the use of the command line or PowerShell you could automatically download the packages and install them on the device.
+With the command line or PowerShell, you could automatically download and install the packages on the device.
 When you have some experience with Linux you will be familiar with it but Windows users didn’t have this built-in functionality so they needed to use some third-party software like Chocolatey.

-Luckily in 2020, Microsoft released its own Windows Packaging Manager (Winget) for Windows 10.
-But when it was released it was a little bit buggy in my opinion.
+Luckily, in 2020, Microsoft released its own Windows Packaging Manager (Winget) for Windows 10.
+However, it was a bit buggy when it was released.

 Things have changed as Microsoft is also integrating Winget in Intune as the Microsoft Store for Business will be deprecated in the first quarter of 2023.
 If you are interested in the whole story behind this deprecation and what is going to happen, please read this blog